Super Bowl XLIV

-New Orleans was behind 10–6 at halftime of Super Bowl XLIV.
+The Saints were behind 10–6 at halftime of Super Bowl XLIV.
 During a play many consider the turning point of the game, Thomas Morstead kicked off the second half with a surprise onside kick.
 The Saints recovered the kick and soon got their first lead of the game with Pierre Thomas's 16-yard touchdown reception.
 The Colts responded with Joseph Addai's 4-yard touchdown run to regain the lead at 17–13.
 The Saints then scored 18 unanswered points, including Tracy Porter's 74-yard interception return for a touchdown, to clinch the victory.
-New Orleans quarterback Drew Brees, who completed 32 of 39 passes for 288 yards and two touchdowns, was named the Super Bowl MVP.
+Saints quarterback Drew Brees, who completed 32 of 39 passes for 288 yards and two touchdowns, was named the Super Bowl MVP.
 His 32 completions tied a Super Bowl record set by Tom Brady in Super Bowl XXXVIII.
 The Saints' win was seen as a major morale boost for the city of New Orleans following the devastation caused by Hurricane Katrina in 2005.
 However, the game would later become controversial by the New Orleans Saints bounty scandal, when the NFL determined in 2012 that the Saints operated a slush fund between the 2009 and 2011 seasons to pay out bounties to their players for injuring their opponents.

 The live broadcast of the game on CBS was watched by an average U.S. audience of 106.5 million viewers, making it then the most-watched Super Bowl.
 The National Anthem was sung by American Idol season 4 winner Carrie Underwood, and the halftime show featured the British rock band The Who.
 Super Bowl XLIV was the last Super Bowl to have a uniquely designed logo as its predecessors had: starting with Super Bowl XLV, the logo was permanently settled to bear the Vince Lombardi Trophy and the Roman numerals denoting the edition of the game (except for Super Bowl 50, which used Arabic numerals).